CILEx Law School takes these policies seriously. If you have any questions or concerns, please get in touch.

 - the email software and survey tool providers we use to issue mass communications, including surveys.

-As required under the GDPR, we are working towards putting agreements in place to ensure that these organisations have all signed data processing agreements to ensure that they comply with our requirements for the use of your data.
+As required under the GDPR, we are putting agreements in place to ensure that these organisations have all signed data processing agreements to ensure that they comply with our requirements for the use of your data.

 Data collection and use – business-to-business communications